wley3337/google-cal-script-auto-color/README.md

 or I've copied them here:

-## WARNING: THIS Will EFFECT ALL CALENDARS YOU ARE AN OWNER OF
+## WARNING: THIS WILL EFFECT ALL CALENDARS YOU ARE AN OWNER OF

 1. Go to [https://script.google.com/home](https://script.google.com/home)